 Here is a question to consider: Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
 How did it make you feel?
 How did it impact your attitude and your behavior?
-What if we could shape a world that makes room for different perspectives, where people acknowledge others' points of view, the way you frequently include theirs?
+What if we could shape a world that makes room for different perspectives?
+Where you acknowledge others' points of view, and yours are also included by others?

 Since we cannot control what others think or do but do have control over our own way of thinking, there may be an interesting path worth exploring here.
-In what areas does empathy and inclusion come easier to you, and which situations are more challenging?
-This is your work.